Reading Donald Lu’s letter, intently

 Bangladesh's history is replete with instances of such dialogues ending with no results.
 What can be the agenda in the current situation?
 Since the current system does not allow for an inclusive, acceptable election, and as a level playing field is not only absent but deliberately being tilted over the years through constitutional and extra-constitutional measures, the agenda of any dialogue must be to find out what new arrangements can be made so that everyone can participate.
 This means the participation of not only political parties, but of the key stakeholders: the voters.
 How a guaranteed mechanism can be created for this end should be the agenda.
 Is the ruling party willing to go for a dialogue to address this?
 In large measure, their behaviour will determine what kind of role the United States will play in the future.

-While all these are up in the air, and uncertainty looms, the Election Commission is gearing up to announce the election schedule at 7pm this evening.
+While all these are up in the air, and uncertainty looms, the Election Commission has announced that the 12th parliamentary election will be held on January 7, 2024.
 Their moves seem to be consistent with the wishes of the government.
 When opposition parties are facing severe persecution, the election commissioners seem to be living in a make-believe world.
 The statement of the EC secretary that "the country's environment is favourable for announcing the schedule for the 12th parliamentary election" is testimony to their obliviousness to reality.
-The comment that the letter won't affect the election schedule is mindboggling.
+The comment that the letter won't affect the election schedule is mind-boggling.
 Perhaps the EC should try to understand the essence of the letter as much as heed the calls of political parties that an agreement has to be reached before declaring the election schedule.
 Perhaps, the letter has a message for the EC, too.

-As we read Donald Lu's letter, we must ask the US administration: if the parties flout the suggestion and the government does not take the initiative, what measures is the US willing to take to extend "support to all those seeking to advance democracy in Bangladesh"?
-The US measures—for example, the sanctions on Rab and its officers in December 2021 and the visa policy in May 2023—have impacted but evidently have not deterred the government from a full-scale clamp-down, as it heads on full-steam to hold an election without any consensus on who would be in charge of it.
+Having learnt of the content of Donald Lu's letter, we must ask the US administration: if the parties flout the suggestion and the government does not take the initiative, what measures is the US willing to take to extend "support to all those seeking to advance democracy in Bangladesh"?
+The US measures—for example, the sanctions on Rab and its officers in December 2021 and the visa policy in May 2023—have impacted but evidently have not deterred the government from a full-scale clampdown, as it heads on full steam to hold an election without any consensus on who would be in charge of it.
 The US' visa policy has been "potentially punitive," but hoping that these actions from the US will be enough to steer the ruling party towards an inclusive election does not seem too realistic.
 Neither the visa policy nor the call to hold a dialogue will ensure a free election—which is the first step to saving the country from turning into a one-party state.
 Expectedly, the US policymakers have thought about this, and perhaps there are other tools in their kit.
 Which ones are to be used, if any, is a question that Bangladeshis and observers of Bangladeshi politics are pondering.

 Views expressed in this article are the author's own.